This article is a companion piece to the video below:

 1. Use Vicarious Liability as it Applies to Minor Tortfeasors.

 Almost all states have statutes that hold parents vicariously liable for the willful or intentional acts of minor children.
 These laws are in place because parents are in the best position to prevent harm that may be caused by their minor children, and a subrogating company will need familiarity with them.

 However, there are limitations to these statutes.
 Some states enact limits based on a condition, such as the age of the child, or even a requirement that child live with the parent.
 Many states, like Maryland, limit damages to a dollar figure that parents can be liable for.
 There are a few states, such as Hawaii, where such liability is unlimited.

-The theoretical framework behind that driver’s license sponsorship is an argument for parental liability in subrogation lawsuits.
+The theoretical framework behind that driver’s license sponsorship is an argument for parental liability in subrogation lawsuits because it has those two all-important factors in subrogation liability: duty of care and breach of that duty, both by the parent.
 Many sponsorship statutes will limit the amount that the parent is liable for, but there are states where that liability is unlimited as well, like Ohio and Florida.